NervanaSystems/ngraph-onnx/README.md

 On Ubuntu, for exmaple you can install protobuf using:

-    $ sudo apt-get install protobuf-compiler libprotobuf-dev
+    # apt install protobuf-compiler libprotobuf-dev

 And on Mac OS you can install protobuf using Homebrew:

     $ brew install protobuf

-You can verify whether you have version `>2.6.1` installed using the command:
+You can verify whether you have version `>=2.6.1` installed using the command:

     $ protoc --version
     libprotoc 3.4.0